-Isolation of organism
+- Isolation of organism

 - Blood, urine and serum

-- Blood culture (during febrile attack) on tryptose broth.
+- Blood culture (Common) (during febrile attack) on tryptose broth.
 Prolonged incubation (up to 6 weeks) may be required

-- Serum
+- o Serum

 - Direct agglutination test.
 Antibodies appear within 7 to 14 days after infection and identification of B. abortus, B. melitensis, and B. suis is achieved through this test

-- Fourfold or greater rise in titer
+- More than 1/160 titer is significant

 - Samples 2 weeks apart

 - Indirect agglutination test (coomb's test) for the negative tubes

 - Complement fixation test

 - ELISA